ksolomon/Torn-Vault-Tracker/README.md

 ## Description

 Uses the [Torn API](https://www.torn.com/api.html) to pul the most recent vault transactions for you and your spouse.
-Note that in ordder to acess the "Log" endpoint, the keys used must be created with Full Access permissions.
+Note that in order to access the "Log" endpoint, the keys used must be created with Full Access permissions.

 ## Getting Started